 I go by nikete in everything but the most formal of documents.

-Broadly, I am motivated to work towards the improvement of the understanding.
-By desining, building and understanding the computational engines that mediate collective cognition.
+Broadly, I am motivated to work towards the improvement of the understanding by designing, building and understanding the computational engines that mediate collective cognition.
 Methodologically my tools come mostly from economics and machine learning.
 I enjoy theory- driven work and opportunistic experimentation.
 I run a small consultancy, Amurado Research OU, focused on commercial applications of machine learning and economics.
 I am also a Research Affiliate of the Laboratory for Computational Physiology at MIT, where I find treatments to use in Intensive Care Units.
 My current applied focus is on biomedicine and what new forms of collective cognition its production can provide.
 In a broad sense, I care about: How can we design better ways of evaluating proposed policies given the existing observational data?
 While the ICU is my current “model institution,” I have also studied various markets (betting, cryptocurrencies, Internet advertising) and non-market institutions (various communes and collectives).